Trimaster

-Trimaster was a Japanese scale model manufacturer based at Fujieda City, active from 1987 to 1991.
+Trimaster was a Japanese scale model manufacturer based in Fujieda City, active from 1987 to 1991.

-The company focused exclusively on the Luftwaffe aircraft in 1:48 scale, mostly rare variants and prototypes.
-Trimaster's kits were among the most detailed and complex at the time, including white metal castings, metal tubes, wires, vinyl tires and photo etched parts.
-Their prices were also extremely high for the time (about 55 USD) and the company went out of business as a result.
+The company specialized exclusively in Luftwaffe aircraft in 1:48 scale, primarily rare variants and prototypes.
+Trimaster’s kits were among the most detailed and complex of their time, featuring white metal castings, metal tubes, wires, vinyl tires, and photo-etched parts.
+Their prices were also extremely high for the time (US$55), which contributed to the company’s closure.

-Hong Kong based Dragon acquired Trimaster's molds and re-released the kits in a simpler and more affordable format, replacing most metal parts with plastic.
-Lettering of the Dragon's "Master Series" resembles the original Trimaster's logo font.
+Hong Kong–based Dragon acquired Trimaster’s molds and reissued the kits in a simpler, more affordable format, replacing most metal components with plastic.
+The lettering for Dragon’s "Master Series" resembles the original Trimaster logo font.

 In March 2020, Dragon announced its Trimaster Collection.
-This series, reissued in original box design, commemorates Trimaster's importance and its past contributions.
+This series, reissued in the original box design, commemorates Trimaster’s significance and its historical contributions.